amentetteh/ror-recip-app/README.md

 # 📖 MY RECIPE APP <a name="about-project"></a>

-> This project enables different user to post  like and comment on posted updates.
+> The Recipe app keeps track of all your recipes, ingredients, and inventory.
+It allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>
-> This projjject was built with the following technologies
+> This project was built with the following technologies

 <details>
   <summary>Client</summary>